 Bermuda is only 21 square miles but comprises of 181 named islands sitting way out in the Atlantic, hundreds of miles from the USA and several thousand from the UK.
 An elegant destination of perfect sandy beaches palms and colonial old world charm Bermuda is decidedly British compared with the Bahamas.
 The beautiful colonial town of St George’s is sure to entice you, with it’s waterside bars and restaurants.
 Don’t forget to try a Rum Swizzle or a Dark and Stormy, the famous Bermudan cocktails.

 Trans Atlantic Crossing from Bermuda to The Azores

 Once out into the ocean, a relaxing and comfortable routine will be established.
 Night sailing with absolutely no light pollution allows you to see the stars like you have never seen them before and a sight that you will not forget.
 All of the seas moods will be encountered, from glassy calms to white capped swells where flying fish are launched from crest to crest.

 For in-the-know travellers, the Azores has long represented a beckoning blip on the radar of possible destinations to enjoy time ashore.
 The exposed tips of vast underwater mountains, the Azores lie on the nexus of the European, American and African tectonic plates, and they bear witness to the forces forever shaping our planet.
 This is a world of fumaroles, mudpots and scalding springs; of caverns, columns and grottoes formed from once molten rock; of blue lakes ringed by forests of laurel and cedar, and green pastures patterning the slopes of calderas.

-You can also sign up to join Blue Clipper as she sails on her next voyage from the Azores to Liverpool for a discounted rate.
+You can also sign up to join Blue Clipper as she sails on her next voyage from the Azores to Portugal for a discounted rate.